 If you’re hosting Thanksgiving this year, chances are you’ve already planned your menu.
-But here are some cooking tips from celebrity chefs that will only enhance your Thanksgiving feast.
+But here are some cooking tips from well-known chefs that will only enhance your Thanksgiving feast.

 1. Crispy Turkey Tip